nopara73/LongevitySpecificTraining/README.md

 Longevity training is not apocalypse prep.
 Cryonics and space bunkers are interesting thought experiments.
 But until we live in zero gravity or upload consciousness, biology still rules.
 When the singularity comes, we’ll write LST 3.0.

 #### Military / Tactical Fitness Approach
 This approach optimizes for strength, endurance, and readiness under extreme or combative conditions — think rucking, obstacle courses, and durability under load.
 It’s about surviving hostile environments, not outliving peaceful ones.
 But unlike posthuman prep, the probability of ending up in a natural disaster, war zone, or civil unrest is comparable to various disease states and like training to stand from the floor in your nineties, tactical readiness is a form of resilience worth considering.
 Later.
-As training systems.
+As interventions.
 But not as an approach.

 ## Goals